BACCARAT 2020 “War in the mountains”

 “War in the mountains"

-The exercise took place on “a quadrilateral area of 150 over 250 kilometers and included a live-fire zone in the Mailly and Sissonne training areas and an exercise zone in the region of Valence – Grenoble – Gap – Briançon”.
-Although its format has been reduced compared to previous editions, this exercise pursues the same objective, namely “to validate the know-how acquired by the combined arms units at the end of a year of training in common, facing a conventional enemy equipped with the latest generation equipment, capable of leading a high-intensity symmetrical combat".
+the exercise took place on a quadrilateral area of 150 over 250 kilometers and included a liv-fire zone in the Mailly and sissonne training ares and an exercise in the region of valence - grenoble -BrianÇon.
+Although its format has been reduced compared to previous editions, this exercise pursues the same objective, namely "to validate the know-how aquired by the combined arms units at the end of a year training in common, facing a conventional enemy equipped with the latest generation equipment, capable of leading a high-intensity symmetrical combat".

 According to the strategic vision unveiled before the summer by the Army Chief of Staff (CEMAT), General Thierry Burkhard, the French Army must now prepare for “high intensity” combat, which has become a “very likely option”.
 It is, therefore, a question of giving the Land Force (FOT) more “mass”.
 This implies greater recourse to the operational reserve.
 Regarding the latter, General Burkhard declared during a parliamentary hearing that he was thinking about the roles it could play.
 There are three options: “either keep it in missions to secure the territory or as “kit” to do some kind of operational defense of the territory or partly integrate it into the relief of units engaged in high-intensity combat”.

-The Army must prepare (again) to face an enemy comparable to what France has, namely a professional army.
-In other words: no longer just training to fight armed groups installed in Mali, Chad, Niger or Burkina Faso.
-Since January 11, 2013, France has indeed been involved in the Sahel.
-On the ground, the fight against terrorism is essentially based on intelligence and the destruction of a poorly trained, poorly organized, poorly equipped and often very young enemy.
-Currently, 5,100 French soldiers are deployed in the Sahel-Saharan strip.
+The army must prepare (again) to face an enemy comparable to what france has, namely a professional army.
+In other words: no longer just training to fight armed groups installed in mali, chad, niger or burkina faso.
+Since january 11th of 2013, france has indeed been involved in the sahel. on the ground, the fight against terrorism is essentially based on intelligence and the destruction of a poorly trained, poorly organized, poorly equipped and often very young enemy.
+Currently 5100 french soldiers are deployed in the sahel-saharan strip.

-Knowing that Operation Barkhane is France's largest operation outside its national territory (Opex), the Army must know how to face the challenges of tomorrow (cyberspace for example) as well as current threats (bioterrorism, etc.).
+knowing taht operation barkhane is france's largest operation outside its national territory (opex), the army must know how to face the challenges of tomorrow (cyberspace for example) as well as current threats (bioterrorism, etc).

 During this 2020 edition, we of FlyHigh Aeromedia, were welcomed for a few days at the Grenoble Le Versoud airfield, which at the time had been turned into a temporary air base.
 About 20 helicopters were based here during the exercise.
 The 5th RHC from Pau had sent EC665 Tigre and NH90 Caïman helicopters, the 1st RHC from Phalsbourg had sent NH90 Caïman and SA 342M Gazelle, the 3rd RHC from Etain had sent SA 342M Gazelle and Puma helicopters and the EALAT (French Army Aviation School) had sent some AS555UN Fennec which were used for training and liaison missions.